Beau Jo’s Pizza is a favorite of ours in Colorado, hope you try it too!

 Beau Jo’s Colorado style pizza is famous for its special crusts that use Colorado honey to make a sweet airy golden crust.
 The outer rim is purposely formed thickly to make big puffy “bread stick” crusts that are perfect for dipping in the Colorado honey.

 A fixture in historic downtown Idaho Springs for more than 40 years, the Idaho Springs Beau Jo’s is the original location.
 It feels authentically historic with lots of creaky floorboards, antiques and bits of Colorado mining and ski artifacts everywhere.
+It’s a super easy drive from Denver, if you are flying in make sure to Save 10% on a Weekend or Weekly Car Rental!

 The atmosphere is relaxed and whimsical (the salad bar is served out of antique claw foot bath tubs!), even when crowded, which feels charming and comfortable.
 We dined in the back of the restaurant which has large panoramic windows that overlook the sites.
 It’s a patio, an old waterwheel, the mountains and and all the traffic that was flowing by on the Interstate on a Sunday afternoon!